systemd-sbsign — Sign PE binaries for EFI Secure Boot

 --output=PATH

-¶Specifies the path where to write the signed PE binary.
+¶Specifies the path where to write the signed PE binary or the data to be signed

 --private-key=PATH/URI